China Initiative: FBI misconduct

 Following the mistrial, the federal government announced that it would pursue a retrial, which ended with Hu's acquittal in September 2021.
 US District Judge Thomas A. Varlan dismissed the case, saying: "[E]ven viewing all the evidence in the light most favorable to the government, no rational jury could conclude that defendant acted with a scheme to defraud NASA."
 Casey Arrowood, who lead the failed prosecution of Anming Hu, has been nominated by President Biden for U.S. Attorney General of the Eastern District of Tennessee.
 Asian American civil rights groups called on supporters to oppose the nomination, which has been described as an "affront to the Asian American, immigrant, and scientific communities."
 Hu said that instead of being punished, Arrowood is being rewarded, encouraging future cases such as his to happen again.

 In the trial of Franklin Feng Tao, evidence used by the Department of Justice was obtained using a search warrant that was given on the basis of manufactured allegations against Tao.
 These allegations were provided to the FBI in 2019 by an ex-colleague who wanted to sabotage Tao's career.
 She believed she was not given sufficient credit as a co-author of a paper he worked on, and allegedly demanded $310,000 from him due to "spiritual hurts"; when Tao refused, she threatened to counterattack and report him to the FBI as a "tech spy."
-The co-author "used fake email accounts to levy the accusations and hacked into Tao’s email, even during a meeting with FBI agents."
+The co-author "used fake email accounts to levy the accusations and hacked into Tao's email, even during a meeting with FBI agents."
 With that information, the FBI obtained a search warrant.
 Although the spying accusations did not stick, according to the prosecution, Tao's emails contained a contract to teach in China.
 Tao's defense said he was only in job discussions and did not sign the contract or take the job which did not constitute a violation of disclosure rules.
 On September 20, 2022, a federal judge threw out the three convictions of wire fraud against Tao but upheld one count of making a false statement.
+On July 11, 2024, Tao's conviction was overturned upon appeal.

 The FBI also implemented threat awareness sessions at universities, circulating information singling out China as a threat and labeling students, faculty, and researchers as 'non-traditional collectors'.